 A Closer Look at the Word, 'Church'

-The word ekklesia was corruptly translated from Greek to what what many believe to be the church institution.
-However, the true meaning of ekklesia (G1577) can be broken down into two separate words that represent two things.
-Ek (G1537), which means "from out of," and kaleo (G2564), which means, "to call forth."
+The word 'ekklesia' was corruptly translated from Greek to what what falsely believe equates to the religious institution.
+The true meaning of 'ekklesia' [G1577] can be broken down into two separate words that represent two things.
+'Ek' [G1537] means 'from out of' and 'kaleo' [G2564] means 'to call forth.'

 These two movements basically believe the same thing, but go about it different ways.